jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).075.png)

-*A points to B becase because you exit more than you enter.*
+*A points to B because because you exit more than you enter.*

 This rule only applies if no other rule has already determined the direction.
 In many cases the rule is ignored, and an access symbol is used, but there *are* situations in which it’s common to determine the direction from this rule, and there an access symbol is often left out.